krinii/dds-on-hardware/Notable/notes/Log Book.md

 ### 5/11-2020
 Re did all the cyclone rw test and half the fastDDS rw test (missing the pi4 best effort)

+### 6/11-2020
+Finished collection data, put the data into tables and wrote the code to make plots.
+[Link til plot farver](https://matplotlib.org/3.2.1/api/_as_gen/matplotlib.pyplot.plot.html)